AGTTeam/AGTTSite/content/game/bake/patch/en.md

 Please select your dumped _Bakemonogatari Portable_ `.iso` ROM file, choose the options you'd like to use, then click "Patch ROM" to apply the patch.

+This process may take a few minutes to complete.

 ### Compatibility Notes
 ::iconified-text
 ---